Council of Deans Volunteer Opportunities

 Council of Deans Nominating Committee

-• Recruit and review candidates and for the COD Representative to the Administrative Board (a 2-year commitment/appointment) for the Fall 2025 election.
+2. Recruit and review candidates for the COD Representative to the Administrative Board (a 2-year commitment/appointment) for the Fall 2027 election.

 Deliverables:

-• Determine the slate for the COD Secretary of Knowledge Management and the COD Representative to the Administrative Board positions.
+2. Determine the slate for the COD Representative for the Administrative Board position.

 Council of Deans Programming Committee

-• Develop topics and speakers for the three COD Networking Sessions at the 2025 AACP Annual Meeting.
+1. Develop topics and speakers for the COD Networking Sessions at the 2027 AACP Annual Meeting.

 Deliverables:

-• In collaboration with AACP staff, select the topic(s) and speaker(s) for the COD Networking Sessions held at the 2025 AACP Annual Meeting.
+1. In collaboration with AACP staff, select the topic(s) and speaker(s) for the COD Networking Sessions held at the 2027 Annual Meeting.

 Council of Deans Resolutions Committee